briansfrank/proto/src/testData2/tests/readme.md

   - **meta**: map of the effective meta formatted as `verifyData`
   - **slots** map of the effective slots

+The slot map is the expected slot spec which follows the same rules as `verifyType` with the exception that `supertype` is replaced with `type`.

 ## verifyTypes

 This is a convenience for verifying a list of types in the active library